 Tactical Response Vehicle

-The Tactical Response Vehicle is crewed by two firefighters and is used to provide a fast response to incidents involving small fires.
+The Tactical Response Vehicle is crewed by 2 firefighters and is used to provide a fast response to incidents involving small fires.
 It can also negotiate both small urban and rural terrain, with a 4x4 capability.

 Other Equipment:

-- BA – 1 x BA Set – No internal Firefighting capability
+- BA – 1 x BA Set – No internal Firefighting capability.

-- Wildfire – Beaters, Hay drags
+- Wildfire – Beaters, Hay drags.

-- 4 Section Multi-use ladders
+- 4 Section Multi-use ladders.

 - Gaining access tools